zio/zio-http/docs/dsl/handler_aspect.md

   HandlerAspect.interceptHandler(countRequests)(countResponses)
 ```

-Then, we can write another middleware that is responsible for adding a route to get the statistics of the incoming requests and outgoing responses:
+Then, we can write another handler aspect that is responsible for adding a route to get the statistics of the incoming requests and outgoing responses:

 ```scala mdoc:compile-only
 import zio._